Cloud key management

 2

-Click the New button, then select File upload > Encrypt and upload file.
+Select [ New ], and select File upload > Encrypt and upload file.

 3

-A message will appear warning you that some features, such as full-text search and file preview, will be unavailable and that only certain people can access encrypted files due to admin settings.
-Click Select file.
+When warned that some features, such as full-text search and file preview, will be unavailable and that only certain people can access encrypted files due to admin settings, select [ Select file ].

 4

-The first time that a Google CSE user creates an encrypted document or encrypts and uploads a file to Google Drive, a Personal Key is created in CryptoHub specifically for that user.
-The Personal Key is then used for all CSE operations performed by that user in Google Workspace.
+The first time that a Google CSE user creates an encrypted document or encrypts and uploads a file to Google Drive, a Personal Key is created in specifically for that user.
+The Personal Key is then used for all CSE operations that user performs in Google Workspace.

-CryptoHub users can view their Personal Keys by navigating to the Users menu for the deployed Google CSE service, selecting their user, then selecting Keys.
+users can view their Personal Keys by going to the Users menu for the deployed Google CSE service, selecting their user, and selecting Keys.

 1